How to Create a WordPress Booking Form

 Next, drag and drop the necessary field for the form’s second step.
 As we said earlier, we will add the booking queries here; we’re putting on the Two-column Containers, Payment Field, and Item Quantity fields here.
 Let’s add the payment field on the left of two column container and the item quantity field on the right.

 Now, go to the input customization section of the Payment Item field.
 Here, set the Element Label, Payment Option, and other settings if you want.
-We’re setting the element label as a double room, moving product display type on the checkbox selection, and keeping only one field here.
+We’re setting the element label as a double room, moving the product display type on the checkbox selection, and keeping only one field here.
 Let’s name the checkbox field “double bed $50”, as we want to collect $50 dollar for each double room.

-Next, move to the right side container, which is the Payment Item option.
+Next, move to the right-side container, which is the Payment Item option.
 Here, we’re placing the element label as “Number of Rooms”, product mapping with the double room field, minimum value 1, and maximum value 3, depending on the availability of the room.

 Go to the Advanced Options of the customization to enable the Conditional Logic.
 Here, conditional logic is important to calculate the room price and number together.